nks0614/DGSW_Project/README.md

 ##### Just Kotlin!!!

-This library simplifies code that is a must-have but annoying to write down.
+This library is simplifies code that is a must-have but annoying to write down.
+(It's my story too lolol)

 ### Download